How to complete a migration batch with PowerShell in Exchange Online manually? You created new…

 Remove completed move requests Exchange

-The first command will give you a confirm prompt.
-Make use of the -Confirm switch if you don’t want to see the confirm prompt.
+The first command will give you a confirmation prompt.
+Use the -Confirm switch if you don’t want to see the confirmation prompt.
 See the second command.

 [PS] C:\>Get-MoveRequest -MoveStatus Completed | Remove-MoveRequest Confirm Are you sure you want to perform this action?
 Removing completed move request "Doe, John".
 [Y] Yes [A] Yes to All [N] No [L] No to All [?]
 Help (default is "Y"): A [PS] C:\>Get-MoveRequest -MoveStatus Completed | Remove-MoveRequest -Confirm:$false